MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/OracleSQL-connector.md

 > [!NOTE]
 > Read the [**Setup for your Graph connector**](configure-connector.md) article to understand the general Graph connectors setup process.

 This article is for anyone who configures, runs, and monitors an Oracle SQL Graph connector.
-It supplements the general setup process, and shows instructions that apply only for the ServiceNow Graph connector.
+It supplements the general setup process, and shows instructions that apply only for the Oracle SQL Graph connector.
 This article also includes information about [Troubleshooting](#troubleshooting) and [Limitations](#limitations).

 ## Before you get started